ALEX-DKC/class-activities-ALEXDKC/README.md

 ### W2
 1£¬Because color values use decimals between 0.0 and 1.0.
 2£¬Because it counts how many times the ball bounces: 1, 2, 3
-3£¬I add a ";"because it is the end of the sentence
+3£¬I add a ";"because it is the end of the sentence.

 ## Open-Source Assets